Is an Arizona IEP Free?

 What Are the Components of An IEP In Arizona?

 The components of an IEP vary from state to state.
-However, in general, an IEP must include:
+However, in general, an IEP must include the following:

 - A statement of the child’s present level of educational performance